joleys/niko-home-control-II/README.md

 This integration communicates directly with the controller.
 You only need internet when activating/renewing the Hobby API.
 If you use a touch screen profile, this isn't even needed.

+**IMPORTANT**: There is an issue with the touch profiles, so the only supported way to configure the controller is the Niko Hobby API.

 ## Acknowledgements

 This custom component is a [spin-off of the hard and excellent work by @filipvh](https://github.com/filipvh/hass-nhc2).